-School will support ERSCP arrangements for the auditing and assurance of our Child Protection & Safeguarding arrangements.

-Whilst observing the requirements of KCSiE 2023 (especially Paragraph 301 in relation to 'assurance') access for relevant professionals (e.g. Social Worker, Educational Psychologist etc.) will be facilitated and where appropriate, from a placing Local Authority.
+We will support ERSCP arrangements for the auditing and assurance of our Child Protection & Safeguarding arrangements and also access for relevant professionals (e.g., Social Worker, Educational Psychologist etc.) will be facilitated and where appropriate, from a placing Local Authority.